agebe/kvd/README.md

 kvd currently brings 2 storage backends.
 One is file based and survives server restarts and the other storage backend is memory based, great for nice to haves caches.

 ### File Storage Backend
-kvd has a quite simple filesystem based storage backend.
-Each key/value pair is stored into a separate file with the key being the filename and the value the content of the file.
-Since filesystems have restrictions on filenames only lowercase letters, digits and underscores are used as is.
-If keys contain other characters, only the hash of the key is used as a filename (and the original key is discarded).
-The key is also hashed if it contains more than 200 characters.
+kvd has a simple filesystem based storage backend.
+Each key/value pair is stored into a separate file with the filename being derived from the key.

 All files are stored in a single directory and this can work quite nicely depending on your filesystem support for large directories.
 I've tested this on an ext4 filesystem and put/get/contains/remove operations remain fast even with millions of entries.
 The feature that makes this work on the ext3/ext4 filesystem is dir_index (man ext4):